 If you have the Upload a POD template right, you can also add new templates and download a ZIP file with template contents.
 The download button displays in template settings, when you select a template to edit.

 Go to Settings > Brand templates > Template Management and click List of presets and templates to start editing the settings of your POD templates and presets.
-You need to have the Create batch templates in jobs permission to access the page.
+You need to have the Manage templates permission to access the page.

 In the Portal's Template Management you can only edit the text and images that have been marked as editable (have filled-in script labels) in the original InDesign file.
 See Prepare your InDesign package.
 For any other changes, the InDesign files needs to be modified and reuploaded.